 The Birth of Changes

-Starting BuLL was no different from other experiences I have started.
+Starting BuLL was no different from other experiences I started.
 Painful, awkward, and full of uncertainty.
 Even though I knew these feelings were normal, it felt like an unusually heavy birth, probably because I normally pick up hobbies that are very close to FREE99.

 Risking $300 on a website and domain felt like a high price to pay when I didn’t enjoy writing.

 I have to praise my inner rebel.
-My frugal side was loud and whiny, but my rebel was like, “hold my coffee – it’s about to get real.”
+My frugal side was loud and whiny, but my rebel was like, “Hold my coffee – it’s about to get real.”

 After the initially stuttering, I started to move forward.
 Things were happening.
 I was writing on schedule, I was impressed that I had a schedule, and beginning to feeling secure in my blogging prowess.